top of page

 "My hearing aids don't stay in my ears," he said, in the first rehab session after I fitted his Phonak Paradise P90 about 2 weeks ago in Bromley, Kent.

-Hearing aids retention is one of the top 3 reasons why patients stop using their hearing aids, well, based on my own personal experience.
+Hearing aids retention is one of the top 3 reasons why patients stop using their hearing aids, well, based on my own experience.
 The other two common complaints are "unnatural sound of the hearing aids", and "the aids whistling all the time".
 One in every 4 hearing aids finds its way into the drawer.

 Hearing aids in essence are amplifiers.
 Tiny discrete high-tech amplifiers receive the sound in their microphones and pump the amplified sound into your ear canal.
 The position and stability of the part that goes in the ear are critical to the sound quality and comfort of the patient, hence to the retention of the aids, and the engagement of the wearer.